hemanthreddygadi/Loan-Eligibility-Prediction/README.md

-# Loan-Eligibility-Prediction

 # Loan Prediction System

-This project aims to predict loan approvals based on applicant information.
-The dataset used contains various features such as gender, marital status, education, income, and more.
-Several classification models like Logistic Regression, Decision Tree, Random Forest, and K-Nearest Neighbors are employed to analyze the data.
+This project aims to predict loan approvals based on applicant information using several classification models like Logistic Regression, Decision Tree, Random Forest, and K-Nearest Neighbors.
+The dataset includes features like gender, marital status, education, income, and more.

 ## Table of Contents
 - [Technologies Used](#technologies-used)